The role of hepatic regeneration and angiogenesis in the response to surgical attenuation of congenital portosystemic shunts in dogs

 Citations

 Tivers, Michael Samuel.
-The Role of Hepatic Regeneration and Angiogenesis in the Response to Surgical Attenuation of Congenital Portosystemic Shunts in Dogs London: University of London (Royal Veterinary College), 2013.
+The Role of Hepatic Regeneration and Angiogenesis in the Response to Surgical Attenuation of Congenital Portosystemic Shunts in Dogs.
+University of London (Royal Veterinary College), 2013.

 Tivers, M. S. (2013).
 The role of hepatic regeneration and angiogenesis in the response to surgical attenuation of congenital portosystemic shunts in dogs.
 London: University of London (Royal Veterinary College).